 Dr. Wright has published numerous articles in peer-reviewed journals and presented at several national and international meetings.
 She is a fellow of the American Academy of Dermatology.
 She is an active member of the American Academy of Dermatology, Women’s Dermatologic Society, Medical Dermatology Society, the Rheumatologic Dermatology Society, and Group for Research and Assessment of Psoriasis and Psoriatic Arthritis.

-Dr. Wright is thrilled to return to her home state of Texas to practice dermatology after many years in the cold Northeast!
-In her free time, she enjoys barre and spin classes, making jewelry, traveling, and spending time with her family.
+Dr. Wright returned to her home state of Texas to practice dermatology after many years in the cold Northeast!
+In her free time, she enjoys pilates and spin classes, making jewelry, traveling, and spending time with her family.